ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 5.  **Verify Output:** On ETKA tool and your external DMM, confirm that the voltage and current at Port B match your setpoints and that no faults are present.

 6.  **Turning off:** Use `enable` signal from `Converter_Control` message to turn off the unit.

-### **Next Steps**

-**Congratulations!
-Your ADB-PC-DC01 is installed, communicating, and operational.**

-You have successfully completed the first-time commissioning.
-You are now ready to move on to more advanced configuration and integration.

-* To perform specific tasks like firmware updates or fault diagnosis, see our **Guides**.
-* To understand the theory behind the operating modes or safety systems, see the [**Explanation**](../operation) section.
-* For a complete list of all CAN commands, fault codes, and technical specifications, see the [**CAN Bus Communication**](../can_bus_interface) section.